mavlink/mavlink-devguide/en/mavgen_python/README.md

 The *pymavlink* package includes the dialect-specific generated modules, which provide low-level functionality to encode and decode messages, and apply and check signatures.

-Generally speaking, most developers will use the **mavutil** module to set up and manage the communication channel (because it makes get started very easy).
+Generally speaking, most developers will use the **mavutil** module to set up and manage the communication channel (because it makes getting started very easy).
 This module provides simple mechanisms for setting up links, sending and receiving messages, and querying some basic autopilot properties (e.g. flight mode).
 It provides access to the dialect module used for encoding/decoding/signing via an attribute (`mav`).

 There are several main caveats to be aware of when using **mavutil**:
 - The link does not properly handle multiple systems running on the same port.